whitemike889/atom-plugin/docs/README.md

 ![kite sidebar](./images/kite-active-search-collapsed.png)

-Clicking on it will expand Kite's active search.
+Clicking on it will expand Kite's active search panel.
 It allows you to search for identifiers from 3rd party packages or your local codebase.

 ![kite sidebar](./images/kite-active-search.png)